Vortical interactions in turbulent thermoacoustic systems: Results and discussion

-Thus, our current objective is to understand the occurrence of the critical regions in the reaction flow field through the lens of vortical interactions analyzed via complex networks.
-To this end, we plot the spatial distribution of vortical communities having the maximum interaction (at all time instants) during the states of combustion noise, intermittency, and thermoacoustic instability, in figure \ref{fig_14}(i).
-For each dynamical state, a total of 3796 snapshots (equivalent to 300 acoustic cycles present during the state of thermoacoustic instability) are utilized for this analysis.
+Thus, our final objective is to understand the occurrence of the critical regions in the reaction flow field through the lens of vortical interactions analyzed via complex networks.
+To this end, we plot the spatial distribution of vortical communities having the maximum interaction (at all time instants) during the states of combustion noise, intermittency, and thermoacoustic instability in figure \ref{fig_9}a(i-iii).
+For each dynamical state, 3796 snapshots (equivalent to 300 acoustic cycles present during the state of thermoacoustic instability) are utilized for this analysis.
 The spatial distribution of the communities having maximum interaction is plotted by first detecting the pair of such communities at each time instant during a dynamical state.
-All the pairs of communities having the maximum inter-community interactions at all the time instants are subsequently overlapped in the spatial domain to identify the region where such influential communities are most likely to be found.
-The colorbar for figure \ref{fig_14}(i) represents the number of vortical communities with maximum inter-community interactions detected during the three different dynamical states.
+All such pairs of communities having the maximum inter-community interactions at all the time instants are subsequently overlapped in the spatial domain to identify the region where such influential communities are most likely to be found.
+The colorbar for figure \ref{fig_9}(a) represents the number of vortical communities with maximum inter-community interactions detected during the three different dynamical states.
+We also plot the spatial distribution of weights of the maximum inter-community interactions in figure \ref{fig_9}(b), where we plot the corresponding kernel smoothed intensity function of $A_{\text{r,max}}$.
+Here, $A_{\text{r,max}}$ is the magnitude of the largest inter-community interaction and is equal to the largest element of the reduced adjacency matrix.

-We observe the influential communities present primarily above the bluff-body during the state of combustion noise (figure \ref{fig_14}i-a).
-These vortical communities correspond to the small-sized clockwise vortices shed from the tip of the bluff-body due to the flow turning at the corner of the bluff-body.
-The red region above the bluff-body matches with the region where the vortices that have been predominantly shed from the tip of the bluff-body during the state of combustion noise are present.